thebiguno/chords/README.txt

 To print these, do the following steps:
 1) Batch convert to PDF (you may need absolute path to soffice): soffice --headless --convert-to pdf *.odt
-2) Convert to booklet format:
-			ls *.pdf | grep -v 'book.pdf' | while read X; do pdfbook --short-edge "$X"; done
+2) Convert to booklet format (be sure to have "paper='letterpaper'" in ~/.pdfjam.conf file): ls *.pdf | grep -v 'book.pdf' | while read X; do pdfbook --short-edge "$X"; done
 3) Merge the resulting PDFs into a single one (makes printing faster): pdfunite *book.pdf output.pdf